Excavation work to start at Bellevue home destroyed in landslide

 The city obtained consent from the Surdi family, neighbors and the private school behind the property to access the site for the excavation, Harwood said Wednesday.

-John Surdi said in a text message that the family is planning to protest at city hall over how long the case has taken and that he has not been contacted about the lawsuit.
+John Surdi said in a text message that the family is planning to protest at City Hall over how long the case has taken and that he has not been contacted about the lawsuit.

-“We’ve been very upset with the long delays the city has imposed on the Surdi’s,” said David Bricklin, the attorney representing the family.
+“We’ve been very upset with the long delays the city has imposed on the Surdis,” said David Bricklin, the attorney representing the family.

 Bricklin said he believes the city is liable regardless of how the pipe broke and hopes the city will move quickly to resolve the case once the pipe is examined.